jillhoffman/Day3_Homework/README.md

 **input.gmt.txt** = list of FA genes
 **Day3_Visualization.py** = main script to run code

+### Example Outputs
+The expected output file and example of the visualization can be found under the example_outputs folder

 ### How to Run
 Clone this repo in desired directory: